 Many people have low blood pressure and typically it’s not an emergency.
 They don’t have any other symptoms and their low readings are normal.
 For those people it’s good to let your doctor know what is going on but it’s not considered a problem.

 If you don’t have health insurance or you’re looking to change your plan, you can check out the best affordable plans right for you.
-I wrote a blog post on it right here.
+Visit their website here, eHealth Insurance.

 - Loss of blood or fluids